 Buying an outdoor movie projector can be complicated if you’ve not done it before.
 There is so much jargon and technicality involved.
-But honestly, it not always massively important, and HD is one aspect which backyard movie beginners can consider ignoring if budget is an issue.
+But honestly, it is not always massively important, and HD is one aspect that backyard movie beginners can consider ignoring if budget is an issue.

 I am going to tell you why you shouldn’t worry too much about the type of HD resolution your projector has if you are just starting out or planning a cheap backyard movie night.

 Backyard Movies Will Never Have Optimum Viewing Conditions

 HD or high definition has become more prevalent due to the amazing development in modern TVs.
 It has vastly increased the professionalism and quality of our home entertainment viewing experience.

 When you’re sitting at home close to your TV you’re going to get a very, very good picture with HD.
 It’s brilliant to have that sharp image and detailed crisp picture.

 Why?
 It’s because you have optimum conditions.

 But that will never be the case outdoors or in your own backyard.

 This is because when you watch a movie in your backyard, you are not going to have the best conditions for doing so.
 And I don’t think any of your guests would expect that either!

 The image is going to suffer from things like ambient light which can come from windows or other artificial light sources.
 There will also be problems of natural light pollution, for example, if its sunset is can leave a haze on the screen.